 CHF - surgery; Congestive heart failure - surgery; Cardiomyopathy - surgery; HF - surgery; Intra-aortic balloon pumps - heart failure; IABP - heart failure; Catheter based assist devices - heart failure

 Otto CM, Bonow RO.
-Valvular heart disease.
-In: Mann DL, Zipes DP, Libby P, et al. eds.
+Approach to the patient with valvular heart disease.
+In: Zipes DP, Libby P, Bonow RO, Mann DL, Tomaselli GF, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 63.
+11th ed.
+Philadelphia, PA: Elsevier; 2019:chap 67.